Getting angry because you can’t find out how to use your WD My Passport on a Mac? Or

-If you haven’t already done that, learn how to format WD My Passport for mac via this link to my article
+If you haven’t already done that, learn how to format WD My Passport for mac by following this link to my article.

 Now you are ready to tell Time Machine on your Mac to use your WD My Passport hard drive.

 1. Open up System Preferences.

 You can do that by going to spotlight search at the top of your Mac desktop window.

 As soon as the system preferences application appears you can double click on it to start it up.

 3. Time Machine may start up and automatically ask you whether you want to use your WD My Passport drive as the backup drive for Time Machine.
 If it doesn’t do that – particularly if it your first time setting up Time Machine, select the slider from off to on to turn on Time Machine.

 4. Choose select disk and the disks attached to your Mac will appear.
 Choose the disk or partition you have named and created as the destination for your Time Machine backup.

 If you want an encrypted backup, you can also select the check box to encrypt backups here.
 You’ll see the option at the bottom left corner of the Time Machine screen.

 If it is the first time you are setting up Time Machine and the check box isn’t already selected.
 On the next screen check the box to ‘Show Time Machine in menu bar’.